Genre Definitions: A Partial but Practical List

 Traditional vs. Contemporary

 In traditional Romantic Suspense, the heroine must correctly choose between two love interests, one of whom is trustworthy while the other is the villain.
 Of course, she has no idea who is actually trustworthy until the climax.
-In contemporary Romantic Suspense, the heroine has only one love interest.
+In contemporary Romantic Suspense, the heroine has only one love interest -- but she must still learn to trust him.

 Gothic Romance